knoguchi/cm-druid/README.md

 # Upgrade Druid

-In order to upgrade Druid from 0.9.2...
+In order to upgrade Druid from 0.9.2 to 0.10.0, you need Java1.8.
+Java version for Hadoop must be upgraded as well in order for the Druid batch job to run.

+- install oracle-java8
+- set Java Home in the CM "Hosts" -> "Configurations" -> "Advanced".
+- restart CDH services.
+CM itself is still running with Java1.7.

 - checkout this repo
 - rebuild the parcel
 - upload the parcel
 - distribute, activate it
 - restart the Druid

-Please note, Druid 0.10.0 requires Java1.8.
-Please upgrade Java for CM, agent and the services if not 1.8.
-The Druid batch job runs in Hadoop.
-The batch job would fail if the Java for the Hadoop is not 1.8.